rroemhild/docker-ejabberd/README.md

 # docker-ejabberd

-[Ejabberd](http://ejabberd.im) server with SSL and internal authentication enabled by default with batteries include:
+[Ejabberd](http://ejabberd.im) server in a docker image with batteries include:

 * TLS enabled by default
 * Internal authentication by default